Help or Habits? Make the Right Academic Support Choice for Your Teen

 I’m not there to lecture.
 I’m there to teach students how to think through problems.

-I do this by intentionally supporting all three major learning styles whether it is online or in person:
+I do this by intentionally supporting all three major learning styles, whether online or in person:

-And, because a relaxed brain learns better, I keep the atmosphere encouraging and positive, using patience, humour, and small wins to keep motivation high.
+Because a relaxed brain learns better, I keep the atmosphere encouraging and positive.
+I use patience, humour, and small wins to maintain high motivation.

 Common Challenges I See